Is Tofu Healthy?

 - Iron: 6% DV

 For relatively similar serving sizes, the nutrition differences between silken and firm tofu are pretty big.
 Silken tofu contains only about half the calories and fat, while firm tofu contains over twice the protein.
 The reason for this is water content.
 Silken tofu contains the most water, while firm tofu is drier and more dense.

 Tofu is an excellent plant protein source.
 It's also a complete protein, meaning it contains all nine essential amino acids.
 To put that into perspective, all animal-based foods are complete proteins but most plant-based foods lack certain amino acids.
-So, if you're following a vegetarian or vegan diet, tofu can help you meet your daily protein needs (about 50 grams, depending on your size).
+So, if you're following a vegetarian or vegan diet, tofu can help you meet your daily protein needs.

 Read More: High-Protein Vegan Recipes